 Workmen compensation Act 1923

-the object of this act is to provide compensation to the workman who meet with an accident in the course of employment, causing injury and making him partially or totally disabled or sometimes causing death.
+The object of Workmen compensation Act 1923 is to provide compensation to the workman who meet with an accident in the course of employment, causing injury and making him partially or totally disabled or sometimes causing death.
 Conditions when employer is not liable to pay compensation to the employee who met with an accident in the course of employment.

 Payment of bonus Act 1965